Poajrtb/type_to_speak_tts/README.md

    - In Voicemeeter, set the Hardware Input to VB-Audio Cable.
    - Set the Virtual Input as the Input Device in Discord.

-How to use it
+## How to use it

-1.Please install python 3.8+
+-Please install python 3.8+
-2.Please install pip install -r requirements.txt
+-Please install pip install -r requirements.txt
-3.open type_to_speak_tts.py
+-open type_to_speak_tts.py
 Enjoy!